Real Estate Investing

 - Property taxes are based on the assessed value of a home and vary depending on the tax rate and property value.
 If you own a high value property in a lower-tax state, you may still pay more than on a modest home in a higher-tax state.

-- Hawaii has the lowest property tax rate at 0.29%, followed by states like Alabama, Colorado, Nevada, and Louisiana.
+- The states with lowest property tax include Hawaii with the lowest property tax rate at 0.29%, followed by states like Alabama, Colorado, Nevada, and Louisiana.

 - New Jersey has the highest property tax rate at 2.47%, followed by Illinois, Connecticut, New Hampshire, and Vermont.